 See the LBL08 page for full results and more photos.

-On July 12-22 last year, the 2012 Liège-Brescia-Liège took 10 days to follow the same route as in 1958, 54 years after the original rally, and was enjoyed by 10 Jaguar XKs (120-150) and 19 Jaguar E-types.
-This touring event covered approximately 200 miles (330km) each day, with competitive tests on private tracks in Belgium, Slovenia, Italy and Germany combining with sheer endurance to establish worthy winners.
+On July 11-22 2018, the Liège-Brescia-Liège Rally was held for microcars again.
+It took 10 days (plus a day off mid-event in lovely Ljubljana) to follow the same route as in 1958, 60 years after the original rally, and was enjoyed by significantly more microcars than took part in the original 1958 event.
+This touring event covered approximately 200 miles (330km) each day, with competitive tests on private tracks in Italy and Germany combined with sheer endurance to establish worthy winners.
 Crews plotted the route on Freytag & Berndt and Michelin maps from the original list of place names, adding navigation to the challenge.
-Further interest was added by visits to the charming Boxenstop Museum at Tubingen, the National Technical Museum of Slovenia at Vrhnika, the newly revamped motor museum at Engstingen, the personal collection of Italian engineer Gino Tonutti near Udine, the Museum of the Mille Miglia in Brescia, the superb car collection of motoring writer Fritz Busch, housed in a magnificent castle in Germany, the stunning Schloss Lichtenstein and the authentically recreated wooden mediaeval castle and settlement of Bachritterburg, populated by families living just as they would have done c1270...
+Further interest was added by visits to the impressive BMW Museum at Munich, the charming Boxenstop Museum at Tubingen, the fascinating motor museum at Engstingen, the newly revamped Automuseum Wolfegg, housed in a magnificent castle in Germany, and the stunning Schloss Lichtenstein...

-We stayed at the very best hotels along the route, several five star and almost all the rest four star.
-In Brescia, we stayed in the spectacular Villa Fenaroli Palace (below) - we believe that classic car rallying should be challenging, but there is no need for roughing it: at the end of a hard day's driving, navigating and sight-seeing, we want to see you relax and enjoy yourselves!
+In 2023, XKs and E-types will get their second chance on LBL, having previously run the rally in 2012.
+We stay at the very best hotels along the route.
+In Brescia, we stay in the spectacular Villa Fenaroli Palace (below left) - we believe that classic car rallying should be challenging, but there is no need for roughing it: at the end of a hard day's driving, navigating and sight-seeing, we want to see you relax and enjoy yourselves!
 See the Links page for all the hotels we use, and some we have used in the past.